ManuelCorreia97/2022_2023-introduction_to_distributed_technologies-k4113c-Goncalves_Manuel/lab33/lab3_report.md

 ```
 ![Image text](photo_2022-12-04_01-35-11.jpg)

-## Importing of the certivicate to minikube
+## Create a secret and add a certificate to it
 ```
 kubectl create secret tls lab3-secret --cert=ca.crt --key=ca.key
 ```